RGB-OS/rgb-webln-sdk/README.md

 # Events

 Wallets can emit events to notify dapps about changes.
-Subscribe with `rgbln.on(event, listener)` and unsubscribe with `rgbln.off(event, listener)`.
+Subscribe with `rgbwebln.on(event, listener)` and unsubscribe with `rgbwebln.off(event, listener)`.

 #### Methods